-Since 1974, Calvac Paving has taken great pride in serving Bay Area construction needs.
+Since 1974, Calvac Paving has taken great pride in serving the Bay Area Asphalt & Concrete construction needs.

 - ADA upgrades to existing structures